Personality development: Evolutionary

 The evolutionary theory of personality development is primarily based on the evolutionary process of natural selection.
 From the evolutionary perspective, evolution resulted in variations of the human mind.
 Natural selection refined these variations based on their beneficence to humans.
 Due to human complexity, many opposing personality traits proved to be beneficial in a variety of ways.
 Primitive humans were collectivists due to tribe culture.
 The personalities of individuals within a tribe were very similar.
 The division of labor resulted in differentiation in personality traits in order to achieve a higher efficiency.
 Differentiation in personality traits increased functionality, therefore becoming adaptive through natural selection.
 Humans continued to develop personality and individuality through evolution.

 Lifespan

 Classic theories of personality include Freud's tripartite theory and post-Freudian theory (developmental stage theories and type theories) and indicate that most personality development occurs in childhood, stabilizing by the end of adolescence.
 Current lifespan perspectives that integrate theory and empirical findings dominate the research literature.
 The lifespan perspectives of personality are based on the plasticity principle, the principle that personality traits are open systems that can be influenced by the environment at any age.
 Large-scale longitudinal studies have demonstrated that the most active period of personality development appears to be between the ages of 20–40.
-Although personality grows increasingly consistent with age and typically plateaus near age 50, personality never reached a period of total stability.
+Although personality grows increasingly consistent with age and typically plateaus near age 50, personality never reaches a period of total stability.